Registrar’s Directive: Changes to funeral and visitation attendance

 - We are strongly encouraging that the completion of funeral arrangements be made by electronic means.
 We have the ability to facilitate this.

-- Chapel services are resuming with the restriction that only ten (10) people including clergy can attend.
-Service times are scheduled at limited time slots and are based on availability.
+- Chapel services are resuming with the restriction that we can only accommodate families and friends to 30% of our chapel capacity.
+Service times are scheduled at certain time slots and are based on availability.

 - We will minimize any delay in casket burials.
 This means that we must continue with a casket burial as soon as possible in a timely manner.